 1 year experience on the TaLK Program.

-The TaLK Program is a teaching program by the Korean government aimed at current Bachelor’s students who want to experience life working and living in Korea.
+The TaLK Program was a teaching program by the Korean government aimed at current Bachelor’s students who want to experience life working and living in Korea.
+Sadly, the TaLK Program ended in August 2021 after 13 years.

 When Can I Apply For EPIK Korea?